Assessing Coconut Water’s Impact on Ketosis: A Nutritionist’s Advice Included

 The vitamins and antioxidants may help somewhat relieve such symptoms, but hydration from coconut water will help ease these discomforts even more.
 Additionally, the subtle sweetness of coconut water can at least stave off sugar cravings to an extent.

-After consulting with a nutritionist to get their input on the question “is coconut water ketogenic”, we learned that coconut water is typically not acceptable on a ketogenic diet due to the sheer number of carbs.
+After consulting with a nutritionist to get their input on the question of whether coconut water is ketogenic, we learned that coconut water is typically not acceptable on a ketogenic diet due to the sheer number of carbs.
 However, the nutritionist we consulted with says it depends because the serving size and daily carb allowance should be considered as well.

 To elaborate further, the nutritionist advised, “Coconut water is acceptable for consumption on the ketogenic diet, but only if these three conditions are met: first, that not more than 5-10% of a person’s daily caloric needs should be from carbohydrates; secondly, only one serving of coconut water maximum should be consumed per day as most of one’s daily carbs should come from whole foods; and lastly–the quality of the coconut water is important.